 - Virtual Check-In Night: Wednesdays, 6 pm

 The 50-Plus team is checking in with members by phone and video chat.
 Email 50PlusNetwork@sfaf.org with questions or to join a group.

-- Housing & Benefits: The Housing & Benefits team is meeting one-on-one with existing clients via phone or through video chats.
-Please reach out to your case manager directly or email us at email@example.com or leave a voicemail at 415-487-3037 if you want to schedule an appointment.
+- Housing & Benefits: Benefits recertifications, enrollment and extension services are available over the phone.
+Please reach out to your case manager directly or email us at firstname.lastname@example.org or leave a voicemail at 415-487-3037 if you want to schedule an appointment.
 For ADAP clients, please contact 415-487-8023.

 - Latino Programs: Spanish speaking community members can receive limited individual services by text, e-mail, phone calls, or video chat.
 Latino Programs social support and psycho-educational groups are facilitated in Spanish and happening on Zoom by invitation only:

 - The Latino Support Group/El Grupo de Apoyo Latino – Process group focusing on the intersection of HIV, Latino Migration and the impact of COVID-19, Thursdays at 3 pm

 For more information or to join a group please contact: Eduardo at email@example.com at 415-734-8011.

 - Los Programas Latinos: Miembros de la comunidad que hablan español podrán recibir servicios individuales limitados vía texto, correo electrónico, llamadas telefónicas o por video-conferencias.
 Participación en los Grupos de apoyo vía video-conferencia en Zoom, solo se otorgara por invitación previa.
 Para mas informacion por favor envie un correo a firstname.lastname@example.org o llame al numero de telefono 415-734-8011.